 This list contains people like Princess Diana, Barack Obama Sr. and Paul Walker, who are all dead because of a car accident.
 If you're searching for a particular celebrity, actor, or actress who was killed in a car accident you can use the "filter" bar to find who you're looking for.
 There may be a few people on this list that were struck by a car while on bike or foot rather than getting into a car crash.

 Grace Kelly died on September, 14, 1982 when she was 52 years old.
 She suffered a stoke which caused her to lose control of her vehicle and drive it off a mountainside.

 Grace Patricia Kelly was an American actress who, after marrying Prince Rainier III, became Princess of Monaco.
 After embarking on an acting career in 1950, at the age of 20, Kelly appeared in New York City theatrical productions and more than 40 episodes of live drama productions broadcast during the early 1950s Golden Age of Television.
 In October 1953, she gained stardom from her performance in the film Mogambo.
 It won her a Golden Globe Award and an Academy Award nomination in 1954.
-She had leading roles in five films, including The Country Girl, for which her deglamorized performance earned her an Academy Award for Best Actress.
-Other films include High Noon with Gary Cooper, Dial M for ...more on Wikipedia
+She had leading roles in five films, including The Country Girl, for which her deglamorized performance earned her an Academy Award for Best Actress. ...more on Wikipedia

 Age: Dec. at 53 (1929-1982)

 More Grace KellyFascinating Facts About Grace Kelly, The Movie Star Who Became A Princess An Old Hollywood Starlet Married Into Royalty, But Her Family Couldn't Keep Their Act Together